Woman looking worried

 Not only can it lead to an employee or employees suffering sickness absence — which itself is unacceptable for a preventable problem — but reducing employees’ stress levels can boost morale, cut sickness absence and increase productivity.

-79% of respondents to a Chartered Institute of Personnel and Development (CIPD) survey reported some stress-related absence within their organisation in the past 12 months,4 it’s easy to see why this can impact employers’ bottom lines as well as wreaking havoc for employees.
+76% of respondents to a Chartered Institute of Personnel and Development (CIPD) survey reported some stress-related absence within their organisation in the past 12 months.
+For large companies (with 250+ employees), this rises to 92%.

 Tackling stress if it occurs